Banff Ski Resorts: Complete Banff Skiing Guide

 If you are a skier, snowboarder or mountain enthusiast there may be no finer place for a ski holiday than skiing in Banff, Alberta.
 Located in Banff National Park, and in the heart of the Canadian Rockies, Banff is a vibrant little mountain town and the adventure hub for three world class ski resorts – Mt.
 Norquay Ski Resort, Banff Sunshine Village and Lake Louise Ski Resort.

-Banff and area have a long history of being a mecca for skiers of all types and abilities.
-Boasting some of the best snow in the world, beautifully varied terrain, spectacular views, and one of the longest ski seasons anywhere, make Banff THE destination for the ultimate ski vacation.
+Banff and area have a long history as a mecca for skiers of all types and abilities.
+With some of the best snow in the world, beautifully varied terrain, spectacular views, and one of the longest ski seasons anywhere, Banff is an incredible destination for a ski vacation.

 The ski hills near Banff offer unlimited access to perfectly groomed green and blue runs, soft moguls on intermediate and expert pitches, wide open alpine bowls, and even those steep-and-deep shoots for the expert adrenaline seeking skiers and boarders.
 Whatever your idea of skiing-fun is, these great ski resorts near Banff have it all.

-The three Banff ski resorts combined boast a staggering 7,748 acres (3,100 hectares) of skiable terrain, two gondolas, 26 chairlifts and 357 runs – the longest being 8 kilometers (5 miles).
-The slopes are blanketed in over 9 metres (30 feet) of snow each winter.
+The three Banff ski resorts together offer about 7,748 acres of skiable terrain.
+Current official resort stats total 384 runs across the three resorts – the longest being 8 kilometers (5 miles).
+The slopes can get over 9 metres (30 feet) of snow each winter.

-All three mountains are just a short drive from the Town of Banff and all offer free shuttle service to get you on the slopes quickly, safely and hassle free.
-Due to their close proximity to the city of Calgary, the hills are moderately busy on weekends but during the week you can enjoy Banff skiing without the crowds.
+All three ski resorts are drivable from the Town of Banff and all offer free shuttle service to get you on the slopes quickly, safely and hassle free.
+Due to their close proximity to the city of Calgary, the hills are moderately busy on weekends but during the week you can enjoy Banff skiing with fewer crowds.

 This post contains compensated links.